-Dunce is an emerging artist based out of the Okanagan Valley in British Columbia, Canada.
+Dunce is an emerging visual artist based out of the Okanagan Valley in British Columbia, Canada.

-His background lies in street art and his work combines spray paint, stencils and wheat paste with more traditional fine art practices.
+His practice is grounded in the culture of graffiti and street art.
+His work combines spray paint, stencils and wheat paste with more traditional fine art techniques.
 The result is a unique style that blends street art and fine art into one.

-Dunce’s work takes the defining elements of street art and combines them with an array of nostalgic mixed media including vintage magazines, comics and photographs.
-Often inspired by pop art he commonly employs themes of reproduction and repetition throughout his work.
-He likes to poke fun while hiding deeper meanings with his pieces that explore cultural topics, history and social commentary.
+Dunce’s work takes defining elements of street art and combines them with an array of nostalgic mixed media including vintage magazines, comics and photographs.
+Taking inspiration from the pop art movement he commonly employs themes of reproduction and repetition throughout his work.
+While his work appears playful he often hides deeper meanings within his pieces that explore cultural topics, history and social commentary.

 WHY ARE YOU CALLED DUNCE?

 The name ‘Dunce’ was a graffiti tag born in 2010, after I created a Banksy inspired five foot tall stencil for a student art show based on an old image of a student wearing a dunce cap.
 I should add, this was a controversy at my high school and it was quickly removed from the show!

 Dunce became a creative outlet to poke fun and have a voice.
 The name eventually just stuck.